kainwei/kubernete_wordpress_postgresql/README.md

 - That your Kubernetes cluster is running [kube-dns](https://github.com/kubernetes/dns) or an equivalent integration.

 ## Building Steps
-Use restart.sh script, this script would stop first, then start, so when the first time to run it, some error would be happened and can be ignored.
+Use restart.sh script(this script would stop componets first then start them, so when the first time to run it, some error would be happened and can be ignored):
 ```
 # cd k8s_yaml && sh restart.sh
 Error from server (NotFound): error when deleting "./": secrets "postgresql-pass-m8tmhg2fg9" not found